Interval Scheduling Games with Color-Based Concurrent Jobs: Extension: Jobs with Release times and Due-dates

 A natural extension to our game considers a setting in which every job $j \in \J$ is associated also with a release time, $r_j$, and a due-date, $d_j$.
-The player controlling $S_i$ should place every job colored $i$ in an interval $[t, t+p_j) \subseteq I_j=[r_j,d_j)$.
+The player controlling $J_i$ should place every job colored $i$ in an interval $[t, t+p_j) \subseteq I_j=[r_j,d_j)$.
+Denote by $\G_{real-time}$ the corresponding class of games.
 Note that from the machine's point of view, the problem remains the same.
 However, for the players, this setting is computationally harder, and even a $2$-player game with unit-length unit-weight jobs, may not have an NE.

-\begin{theorem} There exists a game $G \in {\cal G}_{unit}$ with $c=2$ that has no NE. \end{theorem}
+\begin{theorem} There exists a game $G \in \G_{real-time} \cap {\G}_{unit}$ with $c=2$ that has no NE. \end{theorem}

-\begin{proof} Let $G$ be the following game with $T=3$, $|S_1|=7$, and $|S_2|=5$.
-The set $S_1$ consists of seven unit-length unit-weight jobs.
+\begin{proof} Let $G$ be the following game with $T=3$, $|J_1|=7$, and $|J_2|=5$.
+The set $J_1$ consists of seven unit-length unit-weight jobs.
 The first two are restricted to go to $[0,1)$, the next two are restricted to go to $[2,3)$, and the remaining three can be placed anywhere in $[0,3)$.
-The set $S_2$ consists of five unit-length unit-weight jobs.
+The set $J_2$ consists of five unit-length unit-weight jobs.
 The first is restricted to go to $[0,1)$, the second is restricted to go to $[2,3)$, and the remaining three can be placed anywhere in $[0,3)$.
 Consider a profile $\sigma$.
-For $i=1,2$, denote by $x_i$ and $y_i$ the number of jobs of $S_i$ that intersects with $[0,1)$ and $[2,3)$, respectively.
+For $i=1,2$, denote by $x_i$ and $y_i$ the number of jobs of $J_i$ that intersects with $[0,1)$ and $[2,3)$, respectively.
 Note that a unit-job cannot intersect with both $[0,1)$ and $[2,3)$, thus $x_1+y_1 \le 7$ and $x_2+y_2 \le 5$.
 In addition, the restricted jobs imply that $x_1 \ge 2, y_1 \ge 2, x_2 \ge 1$ and $y_2 \ge 1$.

 Assume that the utility of player $2$ in $\sigma$ is less than $4$.
 Since $\min\{x_1,y_1\} \le 3$, player $1$ has at most $3$ jobs intersecting at least one of $[0,1)$ or $[2,3)$.
 Player $2$ has a beneficial migration - by placing all its flexible jobs in the corresponding interval, it increases its utility to $4$.
 Thus, $\sigma$ is not an NE.